stephen-young/nba-standings-progression/README.md

 # NBA Standings Progression

-Generate plots of the standings progression in the Eastern and Western conferences of the NBA.
+Generate plots of the standings progression in the conferences and divisions in the NBA.

 ## How to use